jeremiah-c-leary/vhdl-style-guide/docs/contributing.rst

 Bug Reports
 ###########

-I used code from open cores to develop VSG.
+Code from open cores was utilized to develop VSG.
 It provided many different coding styles to process.
-There are bound to be some corner cases or incorrect assumptions in the code.
+There are bound to be some corner cases or incorrect assumptions in the code due to the small sample size.
-If you run into anything that is not handled correctly, please submit an issue.
+If problems are found with the output or in using VSG, please submit an issue.
 When creating the issue, use the **bug** label to highlight it.
 Fixing bugs is prioritized over feature enhancements.